 After a few years working for the corps, Dave began a three-year stint as manager of Wilderness Voyageurs.
 There, he and his brother Dan guided a host of boaters down the Upper Yough, turning it from seldom paddled stream into a river famous across the country.
 And like so many boaters at the time, Dave competed in both whitewater slalom and downriver canoe racing.
 In 1978, Dave teamed up with Payson Kennedy, founder of the Nantahala Outdoor Center, to win the National Two-man Open Canoe Slalom Championships.

-Today, he owns Demaree Inflatables, located in Friendsville, MD.
+Today, he owns Demaree Inflatable Boats, located in Friendsville, MD.